Rakshitx1/Asteroids/README.md

 ## Asteroids

-A barebones recreation of the game Asteroids with SFML and C++
+A barebones recreation of the game Asteroids written in C++ with SFML